 Santa Teresa (SJ)

 How’s the market in the scenic Santa Teresa area of San Jose?
 The part of Silicon Valley is usually a bit “softer” as it’s farther from most work places and the school scores are generally not super strong, either.
 That being said, the Santa Teresa real estate market, like most of Santa Clara County, has been hot since before 2017.
-The average Days on Market are low at 21 days.
-The sales to list price ratio remains well over list price at 110.0%.
-This shows that this seller’s market has only heated up since last month.
+The average Days on Market are low at 10 days.
+The sales to list price ratio remains well over list price at 109.8%.
 Santa Teresa is in a stable, hot seller’s market.
+Some indicators are cooling very slightly.
+I suspect that this is just a seasonally normal fluctuation.

 Here’s quick view of the real estate statistic and trends for just the Santa Teresa area’s single family homes (houses / duet homes):